 Are you interested in joining the Big Band as a player?

 Over the last 20 years we have had some member turn over - yes, we know, hard to believe - and there are sometimes unfilled positions that we are recruiting for.

 Currently, the Big Band is actively recruiting for the 2019/2020 season.
 We are looking for Trombone, Guitar and Trumpet players.
 If you are seriously interested in joining the Big Band and you can commit one night a week (Monday nights) to rehearse with the band then please contact us for an audition.
-You can email the Big Band at email@example.com or call George at (867) 335-1333 to discuss coming out to give it whirl.
+You can email the Big Band at firstname.lastname@example.org or call George at (867) 335-1333 to discuss coming out to give it whirl.